OneAcreCafe/costs/README.md

-costs
+Costs
 =====

-Inventory and overhead tracker
+A system to track inventory and overhead costs.